A Language for Evaluating Derivatives of Functionals Using Automatic Differentiation: Scott topology and directional derivative on topological vector spaces

+A subset $A\subset D$ is {\em bounded} if there exists $d\in D$ such that for all $x\in A$ we have $x\sqsubseteq d$.
+If a pair of elements $d_1,d_2\in D$ is bounded above (consistent), we write $d_1\uparrow d_2$ and refer to the predicate $\uparrow$ as the {\em consistency relation}.
+If any bounded subset of $D$ has a lub then $D$ is called bounded complete.
+In particular a bounded complete domain has a bottom element $\bot$ that is the lub of the empty subset.
+A bounded complete domain $D$ has the property that any non-empty subset $S\subset D$ has an infimum or greatest lower bound $\bigsqcap S$.
+All domains in this paper are bounded complete and countably based.

 The set of non-empty compact intervals of the real line ordered by reverse inclusion and augmented with the whole real line as bottom is the prototype bounded complete domain for real numbers denoted by $\realDom$, in which $I\ll J$ iff $J \subset I^\circ$.
 It has a basis consisting of all intervals with rational endpoints.
-For two compact intervals $I$ and $J$, their infimum $I\sqcap J$ is simply the convex closure of $I\cup J$.
+For two non-empty compact intervals $I$ and $J$, their infimum $I\sqcap J$ is the convex closure of $I\cup J$.
 The Scott topology on a domain $D$ with basis $B$ has sub-basic open sets of the form $\dua b:=\{x\in D:b\ll x\}$ for any $b\in B$.
 The upper set of an element $x\in D$ is given by $\uparrow x=\{y\in D:x\sqsubseteq y\}$.
-The lattice of Scott open sets of a bounded complete domain is continuous.
-The basic Scott open sets for $\realDom$ are of the form $\{J\in \realDom:J\subset I^\circ\}$ for any $I\in \realDom$.
-The maximal elements of $\realDom$ are the singletons $\{x\}$ for $x\in \realLine$ which we identify with real numbers as the mapping $x\mapsto \{x\}$ is a topological embedding when $\realLine$ is equipped with its Euclidean topology and $\realDom$ with its Scott topology.
-Similarly, $\interval [a,b]$ is the domain of non-empty compact intervals of $[a,b]$ ordered with reverse inclusion.